What’s the difference between a home stylist, a decorator, or interior designer?

 Can we shop together?

 That’s generally not part of the equation when we work with clients.
-Our experience has shown us that the key idea of working with an interior designer is having one person steering the ship.
+Our experience has shown us that the key idea of working with a design professional is having one person steering the ship.
 This lets the original design vision be executed seamlessly, effectively and in a way that is truly service oriented for the client.

 What if I see something online that looks similar to what you specified for less money?
 Can I buy that myself?

 If you want to do your own purchasing, that is fine as long as we know that prior to beginning the project.
 We ask that you show us your selections before purchasing, and if we don’t believe the item fits, we’ll let you know.
 Purchasing items direct may impact your fees if added time or expense is involved.
 Should you decide to purchase items direct, you are responsible for delivery, installation, freight damages and time spent coordinating all of the services.

 Now that I’m thinking about renovating, I occasionally watch HGTV shows; does your process overlap with what I’ve seen?

 Calling it “Reality TV” is really a bit of a misnomer, because it’s not “reality.”
 You’re seeing results, not a process, and process is a big part of any design practice.
 Reality shows are based on months and months of pre-planning, which is probably the only place where the processes do overlap, but they can’t show that prep work in thirty minutes.
 So, what you see is the big, flashy and fabulous reveal.
 But it’s not real time and it’s not real life.
 For your home to have the big wonderful reveal certainly is possible, and it certainly is our goal, but based in real time, which is often six months out, or more.

 How do you set a project budget?